arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     ---

     **NOTE:**
     Under some circumstances, the worker nodes might not be named sequentially.
-For example, you might that they are named **wn2-llapcl** and **wn4-llapcl**, as illustrated in the examples shown above.
+For example, you might find that they are named **wn2-llapcl** and **wn4-llapcl**, as illustrated in the examples shown above.
 Check the entries in the **/etc/hosts** file of the head node for the names of these nodes.

     ---